Arihant25/beginner-python-projects/README.md

 - students-grades - Converts Hogwarts students' marks to grades
 - travel-log - Allows you to maintain a list containing the countries and cities you've visited
 - secret-auction - Conducts a secret auction
+- days-in-month - Shows the number of days in a given month in a particular year